 Studies suggest that roughly 30% to 60% of people over age 60 who get shingles — caused by the chickenpox virus, herpes zoster — go on to develop PHN.

 Many things remain a mystery about this chronic condition, in which the herpes zoster virus affects the nerves and causes pain, usually involving the chest wall.
 It causes a burning or stabbing sensation in the area where the shingles outbreak first occurred.

 “We don’t know why some people get post-herpetic neuralgia and some don’t,” says pain management specialist Ellen Rosenquist, MD.
 “There’s plenty of speculation.
 The nerves may become more sensitive, or the virus may be reaching and damaging the central nervous system.”

 Fortunately, early treatment for shingles can lower your chances of getting PHN.

 “For some people, the pain becomes refractory, or resistant to treatment,” explains Dr. Rosenquist.
 “So we want to treat shingles as fast as we can — ideally as soon as somebody feels a tingling or burning sensation, even before a rash develops.”

 She adds that whenever nerve pain is involved, some people respond to treatment and some don’t.
 (The virus cannot be removed from the nerves.)

-However, oral and injected medications that target the affected nerves may be able to “stun” the nervous system into behaving properly.
+However, medications taken orally or injected that can target the affected nerves may be able to “stun” the nervous system into behaving properly.
 That means transmitting the appropriate signal to the brain.

 Treatment options for PHN patients include: